bozsahin/cogs542/README.md

 <b>REFERENCE MATERIAL: </b>

 There is a course reader in this repo.
 There is no textbook available for the material.
-The reader is a collection of preliminary material (on lambda calculus and combinators), tools (e.g. CCGlab), and important papers and books about combinators, in language, planning, psychology and technology.
+The reader is a collection of preliminary material (on lambda calculus and combinators), tools, and important papers and books about combinators, in language, planning, psychology and technology.

 <p>
 <b> LINKS</b>:
 <ol>
-<li> We will use <a href="https://github.com/bozsahin/ccglab">CCGlab</a>
+<li> We will use TWO tools:

-as the computational tool.
+One for CCG: <a href="https://github.com/bozsahin/ccglab">CCGlab</a>.

+One for Monadic Grammar: TBA
 </ol>

 <p>